Skip to content

 Name Type Description Default

-models list[SebModel]
+models list[seb.interfaces.model.SebModel]

 The models to evaluate.